 Trees are often planted to enhance an area’s beauty.
 However, the benefits that they provide extend far beyond aesthetic appeal – they are important for both the economy and the environment.
 As such, for any issues with trees in and around your home it’s worth consulting a professional service.
-Removal may be the last resort but specialists like 404 Cut Tree can advise on pruning, trimming and tree health.
+Removal may be the last resort but tree removal services like 404 Cut Tree can advise on pruning, trimming and tree health.
 If you can possibly preserve a tree, you should – and here’s why.

 Reducing the risk of global warming